What is considered a hostile work environment in California?

 These laws make it easy (or at least, possible), for workers to sue for unlawful harassment and discrimination.

-However, these laws also protect employers from frivolous claims that stem from overworked employees who are dissatisfied with otherwise ordinary workplace incidents, such as a demanding supervisor, long hours, or difficult co-workers.
+However, these laws also protect employers from frivolous claims that stem from overworked employees who are stressed out or dissatisfied with otherwise ordinary workplace incidents, such as a demanding supervisor, long hours, or difficult co-workers.

 Though bullying in the workplace is illegal, if your claim stems from acts of bullying, you would need to attempt to combat the issue internally by reporting the incident or incidences to HR.